techsvatantra/techsvatantra.github.io/e2in/README.md

 ## Production build (default)
 npm run build

-## Development build (unminified, with source maps)
-npm run build:dev

-## Debug build (readable names, no hashes)
-npm run build:debug

 ## Build and serve to test
 npm run build && npm run preview

-## watch changes in debug mode
+## watch changes in debug mode, it runs a development build by default and disables captcha, see .env.development file
 npm run build:watch